DIY Plumbing Projects That Are Best Left To Professional Plumbers

 Any job that requires a permit also requires a plumber.
 Kitchen or bathroom remodeling jobs, home additions or moving existing plumbing all require a permit and professional help.
 A plumber will be able to perform these jobs and will know how and when to pull a permit.
 Also, a plumber will be able to do the job to code so it will pass all inspections.

-Call in a professional when the main line is backing up.
 If the toilet backs up into the tub or shower, you’ve got a problem with the main line.
 Your typical do-it-yourselfer won’t have the equipment or knowledge needed to deal with this kind of problem, but an experienced plumber will.

-When your water heater starts to go, call a plumber.
 Water heater issues can be simple, but you may make a small problem much worse if you don’t know what you’re doing.
 When it comes to water heaters it is better to be safe than sorry because one wrong move can get very expensive, very fast.

 Replacing a bathtub is one of the toughest plumbing jobs there is, even for the most experienced plumber.
 It is a huge undertaking that requires a lot of skill and knowledge that only a highly skilled plumber will possess.